wesdoyle/nginx-security-demo/README.md

 ### Observing rate limiting

 Refresh the page and notice that it will hang when you make more than one request per second.
-Make many consecutive requests by reloading rapidly, and notice that nginx will server a 503 Service Unavailable for a brief period of time. 🙅
+Make many consecutive requests by reloading rapidly, and notice that nginx will serve a 503 Service Unavailable for a brief period of time. 🙅

 ### Observing concurrent connection limiting